NaaOyoe/Students-Performance/README.md

 The notebook uses,
 Data Analysis
 - Pandas
 - Numpy

-Modelling
-- Sklearn

-Data Visualization
+# Data Visualization
 - Matplotlib
+- Seaborn

 The python library was used for this notebook.